SokratALDARMINI/Collaborative-Diffusion-Path-Planning-Using-OpenCL-on-GPU/README.md

 # Collaborative-Diffusion-Path-Planning-Using-OpenCL-on-GPU

-## Explanation of the algorithms
+## Algorithms

 This project represents implementing the path planning algorithm proposed in [1].
-The algorithm is called Collaborative Diffusion, designed to be implemented on a GPU using parallel threads.
+The algorithm is called Collaborative Diffusion, designed to be implemented on a GPU using parallel threads for grid maps.

 The algorithm is summarized as follows.